 Chalice Circles

-Chalice Circles meet once a month over the course of a year to explore a curriculum designed specifically for UU seekers.
+Chalice Circles meet once or twice a month over the course of a year to explore topics curated specifically for UU seekers.
 Topics are vary widely, including such things as forgiveness, spiritual practices, loneliness, living simply, fear, and healing.
 Each meeting follows a format that includes opening and closing readings, time for checking in with one another, and shared reflection on the topic for the month.
 No advance preparation is necessary.
 Trained facilitators lead the groups.

 In addition to the monthly meetings, each Chalice Circle chooses two service projects during the year.
 One service project supports the life of the congregation.
 The other serves the wider community beyond the doors of the congregation.
 In this way, each Chalice Circle provides an avenue for its members to bring their faith into action.